-Fuwarit is a beach to the north of Qatar.
-One of the few powdery beaches in Qatar.
+Fuwarit Beach Qatar is a beach just to the north of Doha.
+One of the few powdery beaches in Qatar it offers a great place for a weekend day trip.
 It also is a breeding site for turtles.

 A beautiful structure in the center of Doha.
 It’s worth a drive past at night to see it in its full splendor.

 The newest mall opening in Doha.
 The mall is a great architectural nod to the malls of Milan and Naples.
 Located near West Bay, al hazm mall is really easy to get to and offers great outdoor dining options.